OfficeDev/Office-Add-in-samples/Samples/outlook-encrypt-attachments/README.md

 ## Known Issues

 - At present, imports are not supported in the JavaScript file where you implement the handling for event-based activation.
-This means that external libraries (like the `crypto-js` library used in this sample) cannot be required directly in the `commands.js` file and must be loaded in `commands.html`.
-Since Outlook on Windows only loads `commands.js`, the `crypto-js` library cannot be loaded to perform the encryption of attachments.
-Only Outlook on the web can load supporting .html files with external library references.
+This means that external libraries (like the `crypto-js` library used in this sample) can't be required directly in the `commands.js` file and must be loaded in `commands.html`.
+Since classic Outlook on Windows only loads `commands.js`, the `crypto-js` library can't be loaded to perform the encryption of attachments.
+Only Outlook on the web and new Outlook on Windows can load supporting `.html` files with external library references.
 Therefore encryption is only implemented for that scenario.
-- `console.dir()` methods cannot be used in event-based activation code on Outlook on Windows.
+- `console.dir()` methods can't be used in event-based activation code in classic Outlook on Windows.
-- `window.localStorage` cannot be used in event-based activation code on Outlook on Windows.
+- `window.localStorage` can't be used in event-based activation code in classic Outlook on Windows.
-- Choosing the **Open task pane** link in the InfoBar may not work in Outlook on the web.
+- Choosing the **Open task pane** link in the InfoBar may not work in Outlook on the web and new Outlook on Windows.
 A fix has been deployed.
 For more information, see [Can't open task pane from link in Outlook NotificationMessages](https://github.com/OfficeDev/office-js/issues/2125) issue on GitHub.

 ## References